vams-skn/equirights/README.md

 # EquiRights

-**EquiRights** is a global rights aggregator and navigator that empowers activists and individuals—especially women, LGBTQ+ folks, differently-abled people, and migrants—by providing access to country-specific information about their rights and resources.
+**EquiRights** is a  global aggregator of legislations that empowers activists and individuals—especially women, LGBTQ+ folks, differently-abled people, and migrants—by providing access to country-specific information about their rights and resources.
+It empowers users to discover, compare, and understand laws relevant to marginalized communities around the world.

-Built with 💙 React, Firebase, and data visualization tools like D3.js & Chart.js, EquiRights is designed for clarity, inclusivity, and accessibility, and allows users to:
+Built with 💙 React and Firebase, EquiRights is designed for clarity, inclusivity, and accessibility, and allows users to:

-- Explore rights by country
+- Explore legislations/ laws by country
 - Filter by identity groups
 - Understand the global disparities
 - Navigate toward resources and support